Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Limiting Distribution for Tree Metrics

 \subsection{Explicit limits}

-In this subsection we give an explicit expression for the limiting distribution in \eqref{eq:one_null} and \eqref{eq:two_null} in the case $\br = \bs$ when the metric is generated by a weighted tree.
+In this subsection we give an explicit expression for the limiting distribution in \eqref{eq:one_null} and \eqref{eq:two_null} in the case $\br = \bs$ with full support (otherwise see Rem. \ref{rem:non_full_support_tree}) when the metric is generated by a weighted tree.
 This extends Thm.
-5 in \cite{Sommerfeld2016} for finite spaces to countable spaces $\calX$.
+5 in \cite{sommerfeld_inference_2018} for finite spaces to countable spaces $\calX$.
 In the following we recall their notation.

 Assume that the metric structure on the countable space $\calX$ is given by a weighted tree, that is, an undirected connected graph $\calT = (\calX, E)$ with vertices $\calX$ and edges $E \subset \calX\times \calX$ that contains no cycles.
 We assume the edges to be weighted by a function